filo87/GuestWiFI/README.md

 # Project Title

 GuestWIFI is a Python flask application with flic support to automatically change the WiFi password of a guest network.
-The app has an online webpage to manage the password, uses a flic button to initiate the change, and integrates an ESC/POS network printer to print the new generated credentials.
+The app has an online webpage to manage the password, uses a flic button to initiate the change, and integrates an ESC/POS network thermal printer to print the new generated credentials in form of a voucher.

 ## Getting Started